ufs-community/ufs-srweather-app/doc/ContribGuide/contributing.rst

 .. note::

-   Thank you to the UW Tools team for allowing us to adapt their Fork and PR Model overview for use in the SRW App.
+   Thank you to the Unified Workflow (UW) team for allowing us to adapt their Fork and PR Model overview for use in the SRW App.
 The original can be viewed in the `uwtools` :uw:`documentation <sections/contributor_guide/fork_pr_model.html>`.

 Contributions to the ``ufs-srweather-app`` project are made via a :github-docs:`Fork<pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks>` and :github-docs:`Pull Request (PR)<pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests>` model.
 GitHub provides a thorough description of this contribution model in their `Contributing to a project` :github-docs:`Quickstart<get-started/exploring-projects-on-github/contributing-to-a-project>`, but the steps, with respect to ``ufs-srweather-app`` contributions, can be summarized as: